-(a) Section 309(a)(1)(A) of the Homeland Security Act of 2002 (6 U.S.C.
+- (a) Section 309(a)(1)(A) of the Homeland Security Act of 2002 (6 U.S.C.
 189) is the statutory authority for entering into agreements with DOE.
-Therefore, the requirements of FAR 17.502-2 and HSAM 3017.502-2 do not apply.

-(b) Per DHS Directive 143-04, Establishing or Contracting with Federally Funded Research and Development Centers (FFRDC) and National laboratories, requiring/program offices shall ensure the Office of National Laboratories (ONL) within the Science and Technology Directorate reviews all statements of work directed to DOE laboratories or sites before submitting a procurement request package to the Component contracting office.
-Documentation of ONL's review shall be included in the procurement request package.

-(c) Program offices shall submit the documentation required by HSAM 3004.7101 except as follows:

-(1) Market research is required only to confirm the work to be performed by a DOE Laboratory is not work that can be performed by the private sector.
-The results of this market research may also serve to document the contracting officer's rationale for obtaining acquisition assistance from another agency consistent with FAR 4.801(b).
+Therefore, the requirements of FAR 17.502-2 and HSAM 3017.502-2 do not apply. - (b) Per DHS Directive 143-04, Establishing or Contracting with Federally Funded Research and Development Centers (FFRDC) and National laboratories, requiring/program offices shall ensure the Office of National Laboratories (ONL) within the Science and Technology Directorate reviews all statements of work directed to DOE laboratories or sites before submitting a procurement request package to the Component contracting office.
+Documentation of ONL's review shall be included in the procurement request package. - (c) Program offices shall submit the documentation required by HSAM 3004.7101 except as follows: - (1) Market research is required only to confirm the work to be performed by a DOE Laboratory is not work that can be performed by the private sector.
+The results of this

-(2) Acquisition plans are not required for interagency agreements with DOE national laboratories or sites.
-However, the Checklist for Sensitive Information, Appendix G, (see HSAM 3007.103(e)(4)) shall be completed.

-(3) An Independent Government Cost Estimate is required using the contract rates of the applicable DOE laboratory or site.

-(4) Evaluation criteria/factors are not required.

-(d) Per OCPO policy, DHS requiring offices and contracting officers are responsible for ensuring statements of work include no inherently governmental functions and for following the requirements of HSAM 3007.5, Inherently Governmental Functions (also see HSAM 3037.103 when obtaining acquisition assistance for contractor services).

-(e) A written interagency agreement is required and shall be signed by both parties before work commences.
+- market research may also serve to document the contracting officer's rationale for obtaining acquisition assistance from another agency consistent with FAR 4.801(b). - (2) Acquisition plans are not required for interagency agreements with DOE national laboratories or sites.
+However, HSAM Appendix G Individual or Class Checklist for Controlled Unclassified Information (see HSAM 3007.103(e)(4)) shall be completed. - (3) An Independent Government Cost Estimate is required using the contract rates of the applicable DOE laboratory or site. - (4) Evaluation criteria/factors are not required. - (d) Per OCPO policy, DHS requiring offices and contracting officers are responsible for ensuring statements of work include no inherently governmental functions and for following the requirements of HSAM 3007.5, Inherently Governmental Functions (also see HSAM 3037.103 when obtaining acquisition assistance for contractor services). - (e) A written interagency agreement is required and shall be signed by both parties before work commences.
 Agreements shall demonstrate a bona fide need and include the financial information required to authorize the transfer and obligation of funds.
-Sample terms and conditions and statement of work for work performed by DOE laboratories and sites are available at the Science and Technology's Office of National Laboratories website.

-(f) The review and approval requirements of HSAM 3017.502-171(g) apply to interagency agreements for work to be performed by DOE national laboratories and sites.

-(g) DHS files for assisted acquisitions shall contain the fully executed copy of the interagency agreement.
-If using a two part form, both parts of the agreement are included in the file.

-(h) Congressional notification is required for interagency agreements with a total estimated value in excess of \$4 million (including options) or modifications that exceed \$4 million or cause an agreement to exceed \$4 million in value (including options).
-See HSAM 3005.303 and HSAM Appendix D for specific requirements.

-(i) Per OFPP's memo on Improving the Management and Use of Interagency Acquisitions dated June 6, 2008, agreements that exceed a year shall be reviewed annually to confirm the terms and conditions remain valid and that the parties are fulfilling its obligations.
+Sample terms and conditions and statement of work for work performed by DOE laboratories and sites are available at the Science and Technology's Office of National Laboratories website. - (f) The review and approval requirements of HSAM 3017.502-171(g) apply to interagency agreements for work to be performed by DOE national laboratories and sites. - (g) DHS files for assisted acquisitions shall contain the fully executed copy of the interagency agreement.
+If using a two part form, both parts of the agreement are included in the file. - (h) Congressional notification is required for interagency agreements with a total estimated value in excess of \$4 million (including options) or modifications that exceed \$4 million or cause an agreement to exceed \$4 million in value (including options).
+See HSAM 3005.303 and HSAM Appendix D for specific requirements. - (i) Per OFPP's memo on Improving the Management and Use of Interagency Acquisitions dated June 6, 2008, agreements that exceed a year shall be reviewed annually to confirm the terms and conditions remain valid and that the parties are fulfilling its obligations.
 The contracting officer, in coordination with the requiring office, conducts the review and shall include a summary of the review in the IA file.